 Mobile Consent Management

-In short, supporting mobile consent will require the following:
+In short, supporting mobile application consent will require the following:

-- Have an interface for users to opt in and out of the relevant consent purposes in that region
+- Providing an interface for users to opt in and out of the relevant consent purposes for their region.

-- Sync consent preferences for the same user across multiple devices
+- Syncing consent preferences for the same user across multiple devices.

-This guide will walk you through the steps to building mobile consent for your app.
-The process involves building a consent management interface, building a backend to store consent preferences, turning off your SDKs based on user preferences, and sending consent change events to trigger subsequent workflows.
+This guide will walk you through the high-level steps to adding a mobile consent experience for your app.
+The process involves selecting a consent management interface, setting up storage of consent preferences, ensuring SDKs are identified and regulated based on user preferences, and, if needed, using consent change events to trigger subsequent backend workflows.

 Be mindful of how the UI will differ (e.g., the checkboxes for each available purpose) depending on the region, such as GDPR, California, etc.:

 - For GDPR/opt-in regimes, you need to prompt for consent when a user 1.
-Signs up, or 2.
+Signs up, 2.
 Logs into your app one year after their consent expires or 3.
 Manually retriggers the interface via a button in your settings or elsewhere.

-You can set up a process where the build file is scanned at some regular interval, and have those scan outputs be sent into the data inventory as Silo Discovery suggestions.
-This will then enable a workflow where:
+We can set up a process where the build file is scanned at a regular interval, and have those scan outputs be sent into the Data Inventory as Silo Discovery suggestions.

 - A developer adds a new dependency to your mobile app build file